ignition-is-go/rship-touchdesigner/README.md

 For chain scenes, select and elect the desired properties in Rship.
 The executor does not convert existing scenes or elect property nodes automatically.

 Sequences expose a writable `<sequence name> State` property containing an array of blocks.
 The array length sets the block count within TouchDesigner's limits, with at least one block.
 Empty arrays and arrays above a sequence's maximum are rejected before assignment.
-Each block contains its persistent parameter values.
-Pulse and Momentary members are omitted from the property schema, readback, and assignment, so reconciliation cannot replay Emit or Clear events.
-The existing sequence Set, Resend, and Bulk Set actions retain their payloads and event behavior.
+Each block contains its persistent parameter values, including Pulse and Momentary members represented by the canonical `format: "exec-tick"` object (`id`, `prev`, and `next`).
+Nil and previously handled IDs do not fire, so property reconciliation cannot replay Emit or Clear events.
+A real local TouchDesigner pulse creates a fresh UUIDv4 and the most recent ID is retained for snapshots, resends, and unrelated value updates.

 Ordinary controls on sequence-based operators also support properties.
 Add the `rship-no-properties` tag to an operator to disable writable pairing explicitly.
 Existing emitters remain registered, so the legacy server may still display them as read-only properties.